Paranthias: Taxonomy

+Some taxonomic resources consider Paranthias to be a junior synonym of Cephalopholis, as suggested by phylogenetic analyses using molecular data, as well as the intermediate form known as "Menephorus" known from the Caribbean, which has been proven to be a hybrid between Paranthias furcifer and Cephalopholis fulva.

 Characteristics

-The species in the genus Paranthias are unique among the groupers in that they have a relatively small mouth, the upper jaw being more protrusible than that of other groupers,s], with small teeth and many elongated gill rakers, and a fusiform body which ends in a deeply forked caudal fin.
-These departures from the more normal morphology of groupers are adaptations for feeding on zooplankton in open water.
-They are visual hunters which pick off zooplankton from the middle of the water column and they have a relatively short snout which allows them to employ binocular vision.
+Creolefish are unique among the typically macropredatory groupers in that they have a relatively small mouth, their upper jaws are more protrusible than that of other groupers, with small teeth and many elongated gill rakers, and a fusiform body which ends in a deeply forked caudal fin.
+These departures from the typical morphology of groupers are adaptations for feeding on zooplankton in open water, which converge on the niche of true anthias.
+Paranthias are visual hunters, having a relatively short snout which allows them to employ binocular vision to pick off zooplankton from the middle of the water column.
 They are social fish which are normally seen in diurnal feeding aggregations, diving to shelter in the reef when threatened.
 They reach a maximum total length of 30-36 cm.

 Distribution

 The two species in the genus Paranthias each occur in different oceans, the creole-fish (P. furcifer) is found mainly in the warmer waters of the western Atlantic Ocean but its range extends to Ascension Island and the islands in the Gulf of Guinea in the eastern Atlantic.
 The Pacific creole-fish occurs in the tropical and subtropical eastern Pacific Ocean.